Ignatius997/WWW_blok1/enhanced_markdown.md

 ### Duckduckgo results about Lolli Attack

-The Lolli Attack is an aggressive opening for white in the Italian game when black defends with the two knights defense.
+Lolli Attack The Lolli Attack is an aggressive opening for white in the Italian game when black defends with the two knights defense.
 Instead of immediately sacrificing the knight on f7, white instead plays d4, sacrificing another pawn and then castling kingside.
 1. e4 e5 2.
 Nf3 Nc6 3.
 Bc4 Nf6 4.
-Ng5 d5
+Ng5 d5 5. exd5 Nxd5 6. d4 exd4 This is very similar to the Fried Liver Attack, but castling on the .

 Video:
 [![](https://tse3.mm.bing.net/th?id=OVP.aYpfNtJq4cSWSD45Hkkl2gHgFo&pid=Api)](https://www.youtube.com/watch?v=ZmF64w13ZU8)